 - Color that bleeds into other fabrics or patterns that run

-Another important reason to pre wash is to remove finishing chemicals.
+Another important reason for pre washing is to remove finishing chemicals.

 Many fabrics are finished with starch and chemicals to make it look crisp and nice when on the bolt.
 These chemicals may cause skin sensitivities and should always be washed out before making children’s and baby clothing.